ember-cli/console-ui/README.md

 [![Build Status](https://travis-ci.org/ember-cli/console-ui.svg?branch=master)](https://travis-ci.org/ember-cli/console-ui)
 [![Build status](https://ci.appveyor.com/api/projects/status/38tkats2frmmxt2f/branch/master?svg=true)](https://ci.appveyor.com/project/embercli/console-ui/branch/master)

-The goal of this library, is to declare a common interface that various node_modules can utilize allowing there various UI interactions to be well coordinated and interopable.
-This repo provides a reference UI implementation, and a test mock implementation.
+The goal of this library is to declare a common interface that various node_modules can utilize allowing their UI interactions to be well coordinated and interoperable.
+This repo provides reference UI and test mock implementations.
 In theory, an alternate implementation abiding by the describe API could be provided, and the system and all participating libraries would continue to function correctly.